-Why are the indicators important?
+Why is that important?

-- There are many uses for the word "domicile" or "residency" or "legal residency" - Domicile for in-state tuition purposes has the highest threshold of all others.
+- There are many uses for the word "domicile" or "residency" or "legal residency." - Domicile for in-state tuition purposes has the highest threshold of all others.

 What does the evidence affirm about the student's intent?